 invited first into this lock and all subsequent locks today.
 Three other boats

 joined us for the trip, and it went very smoothly.

 Merrickville is about 40% of the way through the Rideau and considered by the guide books as a recommended stop.
 It is also very popular with local boaters, as the town has a number of good restaurants and many shops.
 Our concern was that there are a very limited number of boat tie-ups on the lock walls, and we were arriving on a weekend night.
 We anxiously pulled in and were very lucky to get the last spot, which was admittedly an overflow area.
-We were across the dam tied to a floating work raft covered with weeds, and in the middle of a patch of thick algae with no electric or water.
-No problem, we said, we’ll take it!
+We were across the dam tied to a floating work raft covered with weeds, and in the middle of a patch of thick algae with no electricity or water.
+No problem, we said, "We’ll take it)!